 The choice of major projects for funding in the new programming period will take place within the wider context of the requirements of the CPR, including ex-ante conditionalities, thematic concentration etc. Only projects which are included in the obligatory list of projects in an Operational Programme will be subject to appraisal by independent experts.

-JASPERS ('Joint Assistance to Support Projects jn European Regions') is a joint technical assistance initiative supported by the European Commission, the European Investment Bank and the European Bank for Reconstruction and Development to help Member states to improve the quality of major projects funded by EU cohesion funds.
+JASPERS ('Joint Assistance to Support Projects jn European Regions') is a joint technical assistance initiative supported by the European Commission, the European Investment Bank and the European Bank for Reconstruction and Development to help Member States to improve the quality of major projects funded by EU cohesion policy funds.
 It has been in operation since 2006 and has a substantial track record of preparing major projects and of providing background studies for the development of projects, as well as knowledge sharing and capacity building activities.

 JASPERS is not mentioned in the Regulation but the Commission believes that it is an appropriate body to undertake the independent quality review provided for in the legislation.
 The option of using other independent bodies is possible under the Regulation.
 However, there would be risks from allowing a multiplicity of bodies to act as independent experts, especially the risks arising from different appraisal methodologies which would undoubtedly introduce inconsistency and delays in the appraisal process.